Dedumose II

-Djedneferre Dedumose II was a native ancient Egyptian pharaoh during the Second Intermediate Period.
+Djedneferre Dedumose II was an ancient Egyptian pharaoh of the Second Intermediate Period.
 According to egyptologists Kim Ryholt and Darrell Baker, he was a ruler of the Theban 16th Dynasty.
 Alternatively, Jürgen von Beckerath, Thomas Schneider and Detlef Franke see him as a king of the 13th Dynasty.

 Dating issues

 Williams and others place Dedumose as the last king of Egypt's 13th Dynasty.
 Precise dates for Dedumose are unknown, but according to the commonly accepted Egyptian chronology his reign probably ended around 1690 BC.